yosephdev/mastery-hub/README.md

 The live deployed application can be found deployed on [Heroku](https://skill-sharing-446c0336ffb5.herokuapp.com/).

-### ElephantSQL Database
+### Neon PostgreSQL Database

-This project uses [ElephantSQL](https://www.elephantsql.com) for the PostgreSQL Database.
+This project now uses [Neon](https://neon.tech) for the PostgreSQL database.

+### Setting Up a Neon Database

-To obtain your own Postgres Database, sign-up with your GitHub account, then follow these steps:
+To obtain your own Postgres database on Neon, follow these steps:

+1. Sign up at [Neon.tech](https://neon.tech) using your GitHub or email.
-- Click **Create New Instance** to start a new database.
+2. Click **Create a new project** to set up a database.
-- Provide a name.
-- Select the **Tiny Turtle (Free)** plan.
-- You can leave the **Tags** blank.
+3. Provide a **project name** and select **PostgreSQL version** (latest recommended).
+4. Choose the **Free Tier** plan if you’re just getting started.
-- Select the **Region** and **Data Center** closest to you.
+5. Select a **Region** closest to you for better performance.
-- Once created, click on the new database name, where you can view the database URL and Password.
+6. Once created, go to the **Connection Details** to find your database URL, username, password, and other credentials.

+### Connecting to the Database

+Use the provided connection string in your application's environment variables to connect to the Neon database:

 ### Amazon AWS